Policy for Behaviour

 - Do look after property; don’t waste or damage things.

 The Golden Rules apply everywhere in school, including the playground.

-If children behave badly, they are given a warning.
-If they continue to behave badly, their name is moved to the cloud.
-If they continue to break a Golden Rule, they lose some of their Golden Time.
+If children break a Golden Rule, they are given a warning.
+If they continue to do this, they may lose some of their Golden Time.
 In some cases (see below), children’s behaviour will mean they don’t go through these steps and the sanctions below apply.